 However, their recovery would be limited based on their percentage of negligence.
 For example, if the plaintiff is 40 percent responsible for their injuries, they could still collect up to 60 percent of their awarded compensation.
 If the plaintiff’s percentage of negligence exceeds 50 percent, they are barred from recovery.

-Contact a Montgomery County Truck Accident Attorney Right Away
+Contact a Montgomery County, PA Truck Accident Attorney Right Away

-A Montgomery County truck accident lawyer could render invaluable legal help during this difficult time.
+A Montgomery County, PA truck accident lawyer could render invaluable legal help during this difficult time.
 If a truck driver’s negligence has harmed you, you should find out more about your legal options for recovery.

 A dedicated attorney could provide an initial evaluation of your potential claim and help you decide how best to proceed.
 Contact our office today to set up your initial case consultation.